armsible/ansible-beagleboneblack/README.md

 ## Requirements

-`armsible-bbb` has no role dependencies and should work with BBBs running any version of Linux.
+`ansible-beagleboneblack` has no role dependencies and should work with BBBs running any version of Linux.

 ## Role Variables